2025 Practice Enhancement Through Clinically Correct Coding

 • State how PAs can support CDI, medical necessity, and denials management

-• Know the prevalence and progression of burnout in the medical professional community and the effects of the COVID pandemic
+• Know the prevalence and progression of burnout in the medical professional community

 • List the clinical manifestations of burnout and triggers that lead to this clinical state